 If you have a customers table in the Oracle database, you can capture the changes in the database instantly using CDC.
 And then monitor such changes in real-time to analyze data.
 You require an Oracle 12c configuration that is running on a GCP instance.

-Connect Oracle with Debezium in the following steps.
+Connect Debezium connector for Oracle in the following steps.